 Fluorescent lights are more affordable to buy, and may be a good choice if you're new to indoor gardening or want to grow just a few plants.
 There are different color temperature fluorescent bulbs to choose from.
 Cooler, blue light temperatures (6500k bulbs) promote seedling and vegetative stages.
 Warmer, red and orange light temperatures (3000k bulbs) promote flowering and fruiting.
 You can start with a cool temperature bulb and in the later stages of plant growth switch to a warmer bulb, but for simplicity we recommend choosing a 4100K color temperature bulb, considered a neutral light, for best all around light for your indoor vegetable garden.

-Tomatoes and green beans require the high levels of light.
-They also take up a lot of space, each plant growing to about 24” in height.
-Lettuce, carrots and radish can tolerate low to medium light levels and stay relatively small and compact.
+Tomatoes and green beans require high levels of light.
+They also take up a lot of space, each plant growing to at least 24” in height.
+Lettuce, carrots and radishes can tolerate low to medium light levels and stay relatively small and compact.
 Keep this in mind when choosing your lights and your indoor growing location.